In 1984, an ice cream truck driver appeared on the show Press Your Luck and proceeded to win $110,237 in cash and prizes.

 Much like an emergency fund, you need to figure out an amount and where you'll store it.

 In picking the amount, I like to keep it at half the size of my typical investment size.
-If you’re typical investment is $1,000 — then keep a $500 opportunity fund.
+If your typical investment is $1,000 — then keep a $500 opportunity fund.
 I find that the biggest opportunities are financial, so I let that be the tent pole.

 As for where I keep it, I keep mine in a high yield fund.
 In this case, that's the Vanguard High-Yield Tax-Exempt Fund (VWAHX) where it yields 2.81% and pays an expense ratio of 0.20%.
 I like it because it keeps the amount relatively stable, I get a dividend, and the fee is low.
 There's an Admiral Shares version that has an expense ratio of 0.12% (the minimum there is $10,000).